awslabs/cloudformation-accustom/README.md

 ```

 ## Redacting Confidential Information From `DEBUG` Logs
 If you often pass confidential information like passwords and secrets in properties to Custom Resources, you may want to prevent certain properties from being printed to debug logs.
-To help with this we provide a functionality to either blacklist or whitelist Resource Properties based upon provided regular expressions.
+To help with this we provide a functionality to either blocklist or allowlist Resource Properties based upon provided regular expressions.

 To utilise this functionality you must initialise and include a `RedactionConfig`.
 A `RedactionConfig` consists of some flags to define the redaction mode and if the response URL should be redacted, as well as a series of `RedactionRuleSet` objects that define what to redact based upon regular expressions.
 There is a special case of `RedactionConfig` called a `StandaloneRedactionConfig` that has one, and only one, `RedactionRuleSet` that is provided at initialisation.

-Each `RedactionRuleSet` defines a single regex that defines which ResourceTypes this rule set should applied too.
-You can then apply any number of rules, based upon explicit an property name, or a regex.
-Please see the definitions and an example below.
+Each `RedactionRuleSet` defines a single regex that defines which ResourceTypes this rule set should be applied too.
+You can then apply any number of rules, based upon an explicit property name, or a regex.
+Please see the definitions, and an example below.

 ### `RedactionRuleSet`
-The `RedactionRuleSet` object allows you to define a series of properties or regexes which to whitelist or blacklist for a given resource type regex.
+The `RedactionRuleSet` object allows you to define a series of properties or regexes which to allowlist or blocklist for a given resource type regex.
 It is initialised with the following:

 - `resourceRegex` (String) : The regex used to work out what resources to apply this too.

 #### `add_property_regex(propertiesRegex)`

-- `propertiesRegex` (String) : The regex used to work out what properties to whitelist/blacklist
+- `propertiesRegex` (String) : The regex used to work out what properties to allowlist/blocklist

 #### `add_property(propertyName)`

-- `propertyName` (String) : The name of the property to whitelist/blacklist
+- `propertyName` (String) : The name of the property to allowlist/blocklist

 ### `RedactionConfig`
-The `RedactionConfig` object allows you to create a collection of `RedactionRuleSet` objects as well as define what mode (whitelist/blacklist) to use, and if the presigned URL provided by CloudFormation should be redacted from the logs.
+The `RedactionConfig` object allows you to create a collection of `RedactionRuleSet` objects as well as define what mode (allowlist/blocklist) to use, and if the presigned URL provided by CloudFormation should be redacted from the logs.

-- `redactMode` (accustom.RedactMode) : What redaction mode should be used, if it should be a blacklist or whitelist
+- `redactMode` (accustom.RedactMode) : What redaction mode should be used, if it should be a blocklist or allowlist
 - `redactResponseURL` (Boolean) : If the response URL should be not be logged.

 #### `add_rule_set(ruleSet)`